Issues, Legal Practice

 One.
 Be aware of it.
 Maybe you have sensed it before, but never could put a name on it.
 Or you thought it was just you, surely no one is questioning your talent years into your profession?
 But understanding that that hesitancy people have about trusting you is largely due to this bias can help you push through their doubt and not let it keep you from advancing in your career.
 Of course this assumes you haven’t had any major mistakes that make their hesitancy reasonable.
 But ask yourself, have I always delivered my best?
 Are my skills ready for this new challenge?
 Am I giving myself enough time to prepare?
 If so, don’t let their doubt stop you from achieving and growing in your career.

 Three.
 Be your advocate.
 You need to become comfortable highlighting your own achievements.
-Keep a record of your wins: things that helped client, cases you’ve won, other ways you’ve helped your firm, and become comfortable mentioning them in performance evaluations or in other appropriate settings.
+Keep a record of your wins: actions that helped your client, cases you’ve won, other ways you’ve helped your firm, and become comfortable mentioning them in performance evaluations or in other appropriate settings.
 Also, when you feel you have enough goodwill capital, consider asking the person that consistently asks you to “prove it again,” if there’s a specific reason for their hesitancy.
 “You know, I’ve noticed you’re a bit hesitant about this assignment.
 I’ve done this type of work successfully XYZ times, so is there something different about this case?”
 Do this carefully and cordially, but without guilt because after so many times we should feel comfortable calling out this behavior.